-On the other side, THE MEDICINES PATENT POOL (hereinafter referred to as MPP), a Swiss non-governmental organization located at 7 Rue de Varembé, 1202 Geneva, Switzerland, acting as implementing partner of the World Health Organization ("WHO") COVID-19 Technology Access Pool initiative ("WHO C-TAP")
+On the other side, THE MEDICINES PATENT POOL (hereinafter referred to as MPP), a Swiss foundation located at 7 Rue de Varembé, 1202 Geneva, Switzerland acting as implementing partner of the World Health Organization ("WHO") COVID-19 Technology Access Pool initiative ("WHO C-TAP").

-Each of the University and MPP shall be referred to as a "Party", and collectively, as the "Parties".
+Each of CSIC and MPP shall be referred to as a "Party", and collectively, as the "Parties".